-If you are fitting a kitchen yourself, you need to do an initial safety run.
+If you’re fitting a kitchen yourself, you’ll need to do an initial safety run.
 This includes checking for electrical cables and water pipes with a power and pipe detector.
-Also make sure that all power tools and leads are in good condition, and that you have the correct safety equipment for the job.
+Also, make sure that all power tools and leads are in good condition, and that you have the correct safety equipment for the job.

 Get a piece of graph paper and make a precise, scaled plan of your kitchen.
-Measure in a clockwise direction, starting from the door, and note in which direction the doors open.
+Measure in a clockwise direction, starting from the door, and note which direction the doors open.

 - You take the ceiling height at several points.

-- The kitchen is square by measuring diagonally or by comparing opposing walls.
+- The kitchen is square, by measuring diagonally or by comparing opposing walls.

-- You have checked dimensions.
+- You’ve checked and double-checked your dimensions.

-Tried and tested designs
+Tried and tested kitchen designs

-Dos and don’ts for positioning washing machines, dishwashers and cookers
+Positioning washing machines, dishwashers and cookers

-- Locate a cooker or a hob beneath a window where curtains could catch fire, or near electrical sockets.
+- Locate a cooker or hob beneath a window where curtains could catch fire, or near electrical sockets.

 - Put a cooker or hob near a fridge or freezer.